Branston (brand): Background

 Branston Pickle is made from a variety of diced vegetables, including swede, carrots, onions and cauliflower pickled in a sauce made from vinegar, tomato, apple and spices.
 Branston Pickle is sweet and spicy with a "chutney-like" consistency, containing chunks of vegetables in a thick brown sticky sauce.
 It is commonly served as part of a ploughman's lunch, a popular menu item in British pubs.
 It is frequently combined with cheese in sandwiches, and many sandwich shops in the UK offer cheese and pickle as an option.
 It is available in the standard 'chunky' version, a 'small chunk' variety, and a 'smooth' pureed variety, which makes it easier to spread onto bread; convenient squeeze-bottle packs are amongst the range.
+The Indian Express comments that the product is "much like Bengal's date and tomato chutney and Rajasthan's meetha-nimbu chutney", being "more sweet-savoury than spicy".
+It suggests that the pickle could be "one of India’s most long-lasting gifts to the British."